-- 1. Use the mounting bracket and screws provided to install the Router to a secure place; - 2.
-Insert an activated Micro SIM card into either of the SIM slots with the gold-colored contacts facing up and the clipped side inward (dual SIM supported);
+- 6. Gently swing the Router to make sure the it is fastened on the DIN rail; - 7.
+Insert an activated Micro SIM card into either of the SIM slots with the gold-colored contacts facing up and the clipped side inward;